Your first treasure hunt

 Open Treasure Hunt Configuration and keep the first setup simple:

-If you already know you want a map, add it now.
-Otherwise, you can leave the map for a later iteration.
+Add a map only if you already know you want one.
+Otherwise, leave it for a later iteration.

 Add the first object